Team-GhostLand/GhostLand7/README.md

 - [ ] Modrinth's server list underscores the entire MOTD for some reason *(note: since doesn't happen in the actual game, I'm afraid this is entirely MR's fault and there might be no way to fix it from our level)*
 - [ ] RPM's recording incicator is constantly lingering in the corner on multiplayer (though it's normally covered by the minimap); not really providing anything of value (ppl will already know that we have RPM - we'll just tell them in the Discord)
 - [ ] Missing translations from Steve's Realistic Sleep in Slim Edition
-- [ ] WilderWild has disappeared *(note: It has not lost an election; it literally wasn't ever even included in it in the first place becasue at the time it was considered to not be in the worldgen category.
-It's like saying that Tusk has lost the presidential elections, even though he never even ran in them becasue as a prime minister - a completely separate thing.
-If we want to re-categorise WW as worldgen now, we'd need to repeat the whole elections about worldgen becasue people might vote differently with it as an option (I know I would've), but I don't think it's really worth the hassle.
-We have already wasted enough time on those other elections, anyway.
-Just like - if Tusk wanted to re-categorise himself as president, he's need to actually run in the presidential elections.)*
+- [x] WilderWild has disappeared *(fixed: added it back)*

 ## Changelogs:

+### 7a35
+- Re-added Wilder Wild as it literally physically couldn't've democratically loose the election few months ago if it wasn't even a part of that election. *(It's like saying that Tusk has lost the presidential elections.
+But he didn't; he never even ran in them.
+At the time of the presidential elections, Tusk was (and still it, but that's besides the point) a prime minister (a completely different role from a president/presidential candidate) - and (at the time of the worldgen elections) we thought that WW is an ambience mod (a completlely different thing from a worldgen mod).
+And although we since discovered that it does add some biomes, if we want to re-categorise WW as worldgen now, we'd need to repeat the whole elections about worldgen (Just like - if Tusk wanted to „re-categorise” himself as presidential candidate, he's need to actually run in the presidential elections.) becasue people might vote differently with it as an option (I know I'd've), but I don't think it's really worth the hassle.
+We have already wasted enough time on the ongoing elections, anyway.
+A saner option is to just accept that as a screw-up from the past.).* As a compromise, it has been configured to only act as an ambience mod (all worldgen functionality (except feature placement and changes structures - because (as can be seen by many other mods we've added that do this, despite not being in elections) that isn't considered as worldgen) has been disabled).
+- Removed file `server.dat_old` becasue it does absolutely nothing if `server.dat` isn't corrupted.
+- Re-added `emi.json` and `observable_announce` because they got unintentionally deleted.
+- Restored `options.txt` and `vcinteraction.properties` becasue the former removed WW's panoramas (and now we have WW back) and disabled advanced tooltips (MidnightSP's confirmed that it was an accident), and the latter reset group interaction settings (which I presume wasn't even done by MidnightSP, but rather happened automatically, as a result of my comment (whatever `.properties` parser they used must've interpreted it as a string and (because that property is supposed to be a boolean) it got reset) - and even if it was on purpouse then we still should keep it on, at least until we properly test that setting's impact on radios)
+- Switched Farmer's Cutting: BOP, Farmer's Cutting: BYG to datapack mode
+- Added Farmer's Cutting: Aether, BetterEnd, BetterNether, Immersive Weathering; Fabric Seasons: Delight Compat

 ### 7a34
 - Removed Wilder Wild as it democratically lost the election few months ago so it shouldn't be here anyway
-- Added Farmer's Delight (and its addons: Sliced'n'Diced, Farmer's Cutting: BOP, LDa Compat)
+- Added Farmer's Delight (and its addons: Sliced'n'Diced, Farmer's Cutting: BOP, Farmer's Cutting: BYG, Farmer's Knives, LDa Compat, Expansion)
 - Configs:
   - Removed gtceu configs
   - Removed lush stacks and dead sea biomes from BiomesWeveGone as they are very ugly
   - Removed floodplain biome from BiomesOPlenty as it caused floating trees and other issues
+- Hidden mod names in EMI
+- Changed Starter Kit's status from CLX to CLO

 ### 7a33
 - *Ah.
 I see why YUNG's API was client-required.* Better Archeology needs it.
 Enabled back!